Healthy Campus: Mental Health

 Student Mental Health Supports

-The University of Guelph offers several free options for students, including both individual and group counselling by phone, in-person or video.
+Student Wellness offers several free-to-access options for students, including both individual and group counselling by phone, in-person or video.

-Speak with trained students who provide anonymous mental health support.
+Speak with trained students who provide confidential mental health support and referrals.

 Staff and Faculty Mental Health Supports